 Sex has been a great gift in my marriage, and my earnest hope is for couples everywhere to feel likewise.
 And hey, if I missed something, I would love your tips too!

-All of this is meant to be fun, and give you great tips, but this is the most important part of all: Sometimes you just can’t, and that’s okay.
+All of this is meant to be fun, and give you great tips, but this is the most important part of all: sometimes you just can’t, and that’s OK.

 Want more stories of love, family, and faith from the heart of every home, delivered straight to you?
 Sign up here!